joeymtn/DiscordServerStats/README.md

 # Current Sprint 0:
 I want to get an environment done.
 I've decided on using the NERP stack.
 (NodeJS Express React Postgres), along with the discord API.

+# Sprint 1:
+Create a function using discord's API that returns the person with the most messages.